Fox Terrier (Smooth and Wire)

 Fox Terrier (Smooth)

 Whilst in both breeds an elongated head is sought, a flat skull topped off with button ears set high on the skull, combined with the long strong foreface make the Fox Terrier head very distinctive.
 They should move at a trot with balanced reach and drive.
-Both mention a weight of 18 pounds, but only the Wire mentions a height of not exceeding 35 cm (15 and a half inches).
+Both mention an ideal weight of 8 kg (18 pounds), and a height of not exceeding 35 cm (15.5 inches).

 The major difference between these two is the coat.
 Whilst the Smooth is smooth coated, the Wire has a broken coat which makes his outline outwardly appear similar to the Welsh and Lakeland Terriers (see the table below).
 Permissible colours are similar, the Fox Terrier being a white dog with tan, black or tri-colour markings.
 But differences in conformation between the Fox Terrier (Smooth) and Fox Terrier (Wire) can be observed by diligent students and enthusiasts.